vinkla/wordplate/README.md

     }
     ```

-1. Replace your `public/wp-config.php` file [the one in this repository](public/wp-config.php).
-Remember to save any custom constans defined in your `wp-config.php` file.
+1. Replace your `public/wp-config.php` file with [the one in this repository](public/wp-config.php).
+Remember to save any custom constants defined in your `wp-config.php` file.

 1. Add the [`src/helpers.php`](src/helpers.php) file from this repository and autoload it in the `composer.json` file: